bertolo1988/saco/README.md

 Use `DEBUG=saco:* npm run your-launcher.js` to have the logs printed on your console.

-## Testing

-// todo, suggestions needed

-## Issues and suggestions

-Feel free to open any issues on any matter.

 ## Contributing

-Do not forget to respect the linting rules.
+Contributions will be highly appreciated.

-Feel free to send pull requests.
+Feel free to open any issues on any related matter.

+Suggestions are specially needed on the following topics:

+* testing
+* minification
+* clusterization

 ## LICENSE

-MIT
+Code released under the [MIT license](./LICENSE).